-Domestic abuse-related demand and the complexity of that demand continues to grow in Nottinghamshire, placing increasing pressures on investigation, public protection caseloads, Multi Agency Risk Assessment Conferences ("MARACs"), criminal justice and victim support services.
+The growth of domestic abuse-related demand and the complexity of that demand continues to grow in Nottinghamshire, placing increasing pressures on investigation, public protection caseloads, Multi Agency Risk Assessment Conferences ("MARACs"), criminal justice and victim support services.
 Analysis of Independent Domestic Violence Advisers ("IDVAs") supporting survivors at high risk of harm demonstrates that there is a good level of local resourcing which is just under nationally recommended levels but well above East Midlands and national averages.